bottlepy/bottle/README.md

 Bottle does **not** include:

-  * Models and ORMs: Choose your own (SQLAlchemy, Elixr)
+  * Models and ORMs: Choose your own (SQLAlchemy, Elixir)
   * HTML-Helper, Session, Identification and Authentication: Do it yourself
   * Scaffolding: No, sorry